February 7, 2019

 300 E Main Street

 Sun Prairie, WI 53590

-Council Approves Election Improvement Plan
+Council Hears Election Improvement Plan

 During the most recent election, the City used four polling places with an average of over 4,500 registered voters assigned to each polling location.
 The average voter experienced wait times of 45 minutes and during peak hours, wait times increased up to two hours.
-At the February 5 Committee of the Whole meeting, City staff recommended and the Council approved to increase the number of polling locations for the City of Sun Prairie from four to eight locations and implement staffing improvements.
+At the February 5 Committee of the Whole meeting, City staff recommended to increase the number of polling locations for the City of Sun Prairie from four to eight locations and implement staffing improvements.
 This would require the purchase of new equipment and a communications plan to provide adequate advance notice of these changes to citizens.
 Stay tuned for more information to follow!